leea2023/DraftingAssistanceTracker/README.md

 This document summarizes the status of Andrew Lee's ongoing projects focused on automating repetitive drafting tasks.

 > Approximately 50% of my time is spent converting drawings from one format into another.
-I'd like to change that.

 All work is completed on my own time.
-This is primarily a passion project, as I enjoy building automation tools and eliminating repetitive work.
+This is primarily a passion project, i just like automating things.

 ---